kAIto47802/notist/docs/guides/slack_setup.rst

 Slack Bot Setup
 ===============

-Before using NotifyState's SlackNotifier, you must create and configure a Slack app:
+Before using Notist's SlackNotifier, you must create and configure a Slack app:

 1. **Create a new Slack App**

    Go to https://api.slack.com/apps and click "Create New App" → "From scratch".
-   Give it a name (e.g., "NotifyState") and select your workspace.
+   Give it a name (e.g., "Notist") and select your workspace.

 2. **Add Bot Token Scopes**